BaapWP/advance-wp-docs/README.md

  1. A text snapshot of the html content of the associated dom element.
  1. A text snapshot of the css associated with rendered dom element.

- 1. Whenever a plugin or theme is released on a git repository (Github/ Bitbucket/ Gitlab), a webhook can be triggered.
+Whenever a plugin or theme is released on a git repository (Github/ Bitbucket/ Gitlab)
- 1. This webhook will call our solution into action.
+ 1. A webhook can be triggered which will call our solution into action.
  1. It will look for the taxonomy term in the docs (or individual docs) associated with the product.
  1. It will check the demo site whose url has been setup and re-scan everything.
  1. If it cannot find the associated DOM element, anymore, it'll assume that it has changed and trigger a notification to update the settings to the new identifier.